 Walking along the crazy Varanasi ghats there are things that will make you smile, cringe, cry and laugh… Just like this ‘holy bin’, ladies toilets and guest house that you probably wouldn’t want to stay in.

 The sunrise and sunset cruise along the river is truly magical – one of the coolest things to do in India.

-The sunrise cruise is peaceful, calm and relaxing; with people washing their clothes, bathing in the water and drinking some while they’re at it… On the contrary, the sunset cruise is utterly chaotic, with thousands of people in their boats lining the river bank to view the daily Hindu ceremony.
+The sunrise cruise is peaceful, calm and relaxing; with people washing their clothes, bathing in the water and doing their religious practices… On the contrary, the sunset cruise is utterly chaotic, with thousands of people in their boats lining the river bank to view the daily Hindu ceremony.
 With men hopping over hundreds of boats, selling masala chai and delicious roasted chickpeas… It’s something you can’t miss!

 The flower ceremony was completely eye-opening for me.
 I have never seen people so devoted to their God like I did when I was here.

 Not only in Varanasi, but in the whole of India.
 People pray to sacred cows, drink sacred water full of other peoples ashes and are spiritual like no other.
 I am a non-religious person and have never really had an experience where people worship someone or something like this.